Thursday, June 26, 2025

 Welcome to the Town of Boone, as the signs say.
 We are incorporated as a town (kinda like Clemson) because we're not comfortable being a city.
 (Gameday was in Clemson Oct.
 1, so ESPN may need an alternate version of their theme song: "We're coming ... to your cit-ay!")
 We are home to 20,000 students and roughly the same number of townies and snowbirds.
 We ain't as quaint as we used to be, but we're more than a craft brewery with a vexxing football team.

 Clemson has Howard's Rock.
-Boone has Howards Knob.
+Boone has Howards Knob (which would have amused the not-so-bashful baron of Barlow Bend).
 Clemson had Chase Brice.
 Now, we do.

-As ESPN booked flights to Boone (hmmmm!), GameDay commissioned an introductory video essay by Wright Thompson, a sportswriter who graduated from the Missouri J-school a generation after me.
+As ESPN sought flights to Boone (you're not from around here, are you?), GameDay commissioned an introductory video essay by Wright Thompson, a sportswriter who graduated from the Missouri J-school a generation after me.
 It went like this:

 Welcome to Boone, North Carolina.